Data Protection at a glance

 RAPS GmbH & Co.
-KG (hereinafter referred to as “RAPS”) as operator of the website www.raps.com takes the protection of your personal data very seriously.
-We treat personal data as confidential and in accordance with the data protection regulations and this privacy statement.
-The legal details can be found in the General Data Protection Regulation (GDPR) as well as the German “Bundesdatenschutzgesetz” (BDSG).
+KG (“RAPS”), as the operator of the website www.raps.de, takes the protection of personal data very seriously.
+We handle personal data in strict confidence in accordance with the statutory data protection regulations and on the basis of this data protection declaration.
+In particular, the legal basis can be found in the EU General Data Protection Regulation (GDPR) and the Bundesdatenschutzgesetz (BDSG – German Federal Data Protection Act).

-This data protection statement explains (in accordance with Art.
-12 et seq.
-GDPR) handling of your personal data when using our website.
-It explains in particular what data we collect and what we use it for.
-It also explains how and for what purposes this happens.
+This data protection declaration informs you in accordance with Article 12 et seq.
+GDPR of the handling of your personal data when you use our website.
+This data protection declaration explains which data we collect and what we use them for.
+It also explains how and why this is done.

-The responsible party is the natural or legal person who alone or jointly with others decides on the purposes and means of processing personal data (e.g. names, E-Mail addresses, etc.).
-The party responsible (in accordance with GDPR and the valid national data protection laws, especially BDSG as well as other data protection regulations) is:
+The controller is the natural or legal person which alone or jointly with others determines the purposes and means of the processing of personal data (e.g. names, e-mail addresses, etc.).
+The controller as referred to by the General Data Protection Regulation, the applicable national data protection laws (including the German Federal Data Protection Act in particular) and other data protection provisions is:

 RAPS GmbH & Co.
 KG

 Fax: +49 9221 807-100

 III.
 Data protection officer